MaurMurry/Social-training/README.md

 json-server --watch db.json
 ```

-5. After the server is launched on http://localhost: 3000/, launch the project itself.
+5. After the server is launched on http: // localhost: 3000 /, launch the project itself.

 ```
 npm start
 ```

-6. Ready.
-The project is available at http://localhost:3001/
+6. Done.
+The project is available at http: // localhost: 3001 /

 <h3>
 Further project</h3>
-• There is no main direction, the development of the project, depends on training.
+• There is no main direction, the development of the project depends on training.

 <h3>More about</h3>